rajeevphysics/Obsidian-MathMatter/Notes/Classical Mechanics/Rolling Motion With No Slipping.md

 **Key equations:**
 Because we use rotational motion we use [[Rotational Kinematics]] equations
 ## Rolling Dynamics
-In the first part of the example, if you combine the translation and rotational equations then you have a object that has both rotational and translational, or something that is experiencing [[Rotational Dynamics]] and [[Torque & Moment of Inertia]].
+In the first part of the example, if you combine the translation and rotational equations then you have a object that has both rotational and transnational, or something that is experiencing [[Rotational Dynamics]] and [[Moment of Inertia & Torque]].

 **Key equations:**
-If we use rolling dynamics then we use [[Rotational Dynamics]] & [[Torque & Moment of Inertia]] equations
+If we use rolling dynamics then we use [[Rotational Dynamics]] & [[Moment of Inertia & Torque]] equations

 >[!bug] Important Note
 For problem if you use a rolling dynamics analysis you can't use equations from rotational & translational.
 Visa-versa for the other way around.